 Certain medicines can cause problems with anaesthetic medication, or increase the risk of bleeding.
 Therefore, it is important that you let the hospital staff know if your child is taking any regular medicines (tablets, creams, sprays or infusions).

-If your child is unwell in the run-up to surgery, it is important to let your doctor know.
+If your child is unwell in the run-up to surgery, it's important to let your doctor know.
 In most cases, it is best to perform surgery when your child is well.

 Check with the hospital when your child can eat or drink before surgery.
 In most cases, children should not have anything to eat for six hours before surgery.
 It is sometimes acceptable for children to drink water until two hours before surgery, although this practice varies from hospital to hospital.